adavak/Win_ISO_Patching_Scripts/W10UI-ReadMe.txt

 # ISO
-create new iso file, if the target is a distribution require Windows ADK, or place oscdimg.exe or cdimage.exe next to the script
+create new iso file, if the target is a distribution

 # ISODir
 folder path for iso file, leave it blank to create in the script current directory